TijanaJelic/exchange-calculator/README.md

 # Description

-A calculator that converts any currency value into another.
+This calculator converts any currency value into another.
+The project was done a year ago.

 **Techstack**: HTML, CSS and vanilla JavaScript.